Motivic invariants of p-adic fields: Comodoules over the dual motivic Steenrod algebra

 \end{cor}

-Recall Definition \ref{defn:En} which defines the $\calA_*$-algebras $\calE(n)$, $0\le n\le \infty$.
+Recall Definition \ref{defn:En} which defines the $\calA_\star$-algebras $\calE(n)$, $0\le n\le \infty$.
 In particular, we have

-These algebras are dual to $\calA^*//(Q_0,Q_1,\ldots)$ and $\calA^*//(Q_0,Q_1)$, respectively.
+These algebras are dual to $E(Q_0,Q_1,\ldots)$ and $E(Q_0,\ldots,Q_n)$, respectively.

-There is a general yoga of passing from $\calA^*$-module structure on cohomologies to $\calA_*$-comodule structure on homologies.
-Applied to the above situation, I get the following theorem describing the $\calA_*$-comodule structure on $H_*\BPGL$.
+There is a general yoga of passing from $\calA^\star$-module structure on cohomologies to $\calA_\star$-comodule structure on homologies.
+Applied to the above situation, we get the following theorem describing the $\calA_\star$-comodule structure on $H_\star\BPGL$.

-\begin{thm} As an $\mathcal{A}_*$-comodule algebra,
+\begin{thm} As an $\mathcal{A}_\star$-comodule algebra,

 \end{thm}